Ficool

 "How did you move like that?"

-I managed to smile despite the ache in my side and answered a few questions, keeping my replies simple.
+He managed to smile despite the ache in his side and answered a few questions, keeping his replies simple.
 Nearby, some parents watched with interest, a few of them giving small smiles and subtly nudging their daughters forward in hopes of an introduction.

-One girl stepped closer, then retreated when our eyes met.
-Another shyly greeted me before her mother called her back.
-I bowed my head politely, feeling more tired than proud.
+One girl stepped closer, then retreated when their eyes met.
+Another shyly greeted him before her mother called her back.
+He bowed his head politely, feeling more tired than proud.

-When the music began, Mary took my hand without hesitation and led me onto the dance floor.
+She took his hand anyway and led him onto the dance floor.
 She moved with effortless grace, her cheerful laughter bright in the crowd.

-I wasn't used to dancing.
-On the second step, I stepped down on her foot.
+He wasn't used to dancing.
+On the second step, he stepped down on her foot.

 Mary flinched.